jasonbayton/11ty/_src/projects/managed-info/support/troubleshooting.md

 **App cannot be configured on uncertified devices**

 MANAGED INFO requires a GMS/Play Protect certified device with a modern management platform (EMM) to configure it. _If_ your EMM supports offline/AOSP deployment of uncertified devices, _and_ can support the configuration of applications through managed config _without_ access to Google Play, get in touch, and I'll provide the necessary information to offer support for this use case.

+**App does not launch from MANAGED INFO when in kiosk mode**

+If you're seeing this behaviour, the chances are the application you're trying to launch is not listed in your EMM policy.
+Although MANAGED INFO has flexible customisation options for how, where, and when applications show, the EMM policy defines what applications are allowed to launch under what circumstances.

+For example,

+1. You add the Google Play Store to a multi-app card.
+The application icon and name shows within MANAGED INFO.
+Tapping it does nothing.
+2. You add the Google Play Store as a system application to your EMM policy, `com.android.vending`.
+Tapping the application now launches fine.

+If you see behaviour that doesn't match the above, but applications are failing to launch, please reach out to debug.

 ## Common issues